telefonicaid/fiware-cygnus/flume/doc/design/naming_conventions.md

 ## Naming conventions

 ### Valid character set
-Each one of the levels of the different data organizations managed by Cygnus must be named with lowercase alphanumeric characters plus the `_` character.
+Each one of the levels of the different data organizations managed by Cygnus (i.e. service, servicePath and entity) must be named with lowercase alphanumeric characters plus the `_` character.
 Any uppercase characters will be casted to lowercase, and any other character different than an alphanumeric will be scaped to `_`.

-### Maximum element length
+### Maximum element (service, servicePath, entity) length
 It is limited to 64 characters, which is the minimum maximum length among all the storages (64 characters is the maximum length for MySQL).

 ## Contact
 Fermín Galán Márquez (fermin.galanmarquez@telefonica.com)
 <br>
 Francisco Romero Bueno (francisco.romerobueno@telefonica.com)